 We now have thousands of Mutual Fund Schemes with an option to buy either Mutual Fund Direct Plan or Regular plan.
 The Direct plans were introduced four years back only i.e., in January 2013.

 You might have noticed that till last year the Mutual Fund Direct plans have not been rated / ranked by the Rating agencies as the minimum number of years to award a star rating is 3 years.

-Most of the rating agencies like valueresearchonline or monrningstar have now started awarding ratings / rankings to direct plans also (as most of the direct plans are now 3 year old schemes).
+Most of the rating agencies like Valueresearchonline (or) Monrningstar have now started awarding ratings / rankings to direct plans also (as most of the direct plans are now 3 to 4 year old schemes).

-I have published Top 15 Equity mutual funds a few months back.
-In this post let us analyze the returns generated by Direct plans and Regular plans of these best mutual fund schemes for the last three years.
+I have published Top & Best Equity mutual funds to invest in 2017 a few weeks back.
+In this current post, let us analyze the returns generated by Direct plans and Regular plans of these best mutual fund schemes for the last 3 to 4 years.
 Let’s also try to understand the difference of returns generated between the two types of plans of a top mutual fund scheme.

-In case if you are wondering what are these mutual fund direct plans?, let me try to explain about them..
+In case, you are wondering what are these mutual fund direct plans?, let me try explaining about them..